Common searched topics: Manufacturing, Label printing, Sales order

 Solution: In QuickBooks Online, find the cogwheel on the top right.
 Click Account and Settings.
 Click Sales on the left bar.
 Edit the Sales form content section so that the Shipping setting is on.

-Quickbooks Online Account and Settings page, with arrow point to Shipping toggle inside the Sales tab
+QuickBooks Online Account and Settings page, with arrow point to Shipping toggle inside the Sales tab

 QuickBooks Online can’t connect

 If too many sales orders are saved in inFlow at the same time (for example, while importing sales orders), you may get an error saying: “Cannot connect to “QuickBooks Online at the moment.”
-This error will also be accompanied by a red exclamation mark on the top right-hand corner of the QuickBooks Online image and a warning on the inFlow Cloud for Windows app.
+This error will also be accompanied by a red exclamation mark on the top right-hand corner of the QuickBooks Online image and a warning on the inFlow for Windows app.

 If the Retry all option doesn’t work, please contact the inFlow team so we can further assist you.